Sundance Mountain Resort

 Robert Redford is no slouch.
 So it tracks that his Sundance Mountain Resort is Perfect with a capital P, from the Zagat-beloved Tree Room restaurant dotted with his own western memorabilia to the Sundance art studio, where you can try your hand at soap making or pottery for a HGTV-worthy apres-ski experience.
 We love the woodsy feel of the rooms, each of which is like a Ralph Lauren fever dream sprung to life with their exposed beam walls, burnished wood and stone finishes, and cinematic black and white photography of, say, wild horses on the lam.
-Each is stocked with a DVD player, iPod dock, and luxury linens and robes, but we’d wager that the best amenity of all is the two lift tickets.
-Oh Robert, you shouldn’t have!
+Each is stocked with a DVD player, iPod dock, and luxury linens and robes, but we’d wager that our favorite amenity is the collection of three shiny new ski lifts Sundance just debuted.

 You're here because

 Redford scored an 1890 rosewood bar where Butch Cassidy once drank from Thermopolis, Wyoming, for the Sundance Owl Bar.
 So yes, you can tip back whiskey with the ghost of a wild west legend.